Pope Emeritus Benedict XVI body lying in state at Vatican

 Public viewing lasts for 10 hours on Monday in St. Peter’s Basilica.
 Twelve hours of viewing are scheduled for Tuesday and Wednesday before Thursday morning’s funeral, which will be led by Pope Francis, at St. Peter’s Square.

+As Benedict desired, the funeral will marked by simplicity, the Vatican said when announcing the death on Saturday.

+On Monday, the Vatican confirmed widely reported burial plans.
+In keeping with his wishes, Benedict’s tomb will be placed in the crypt of the grotto under the basilica that was last used by St. John Paul II, before the saint’s body was moved upstairs into the main basilica before his 2011 beatification, Vatican spokesman Matteo Bruni said.

 Security officials expected at least 25,000 people to pass by the body on the first day of viewing.
+Italian state television said around 10,000 people had viewed Benedict’s body after about four hours.

 At two sides of the piazza’s colonnade, viewers went through the usual security measures required for tourists entering the basilica — passing through metal detectors and screening bags through an X-ray machine.